SeldonIO/seldon-core/docs-gb/kubernetes/service-meshes/README.md

 ---
-description: Service Meshes in Seldon Core 2.
+description: Using Service Meshes with Seldon Core 2.
 ---

 # Service Meshes